 In particular, when drafting or reviewing an arbitration clause in a franchise agreement, consider (i) whether to expressly require that the arbitrator has franchise experience; and (ii) in addition to the substantive choice of law provision in the franchise agreement, whether there is a more beneficial choice of law to apply procedurally if an arbitration award needs to be vacated, such as the FAA-and whether to consider if the federal circuit court of appeals having jurisdiction over your dispute will apply the manifest disregard of the law standard; and (iii) whether to select a specific ADR organization, such as AAA or JAMS, to administer the arbitration, including the use and application of such organization's rules.
-This option will include whether the arbitrator must issue a reasoned award that should include the law relied upon in the arbitrator's decision, or if there is a right to an appeal.
-When conducting the arbitration it is crucial that the arbitrator be made aware of the applicable law, so if it is ignored a party may have grounds to vacate the award.
+This option will include whether the arbitrator must issue a reasoned award that should include the law relied upon in the arbitration it is crucial that the arbitrator be made aware of the applicable law, so if it is ignored a party may have grounds to vacate the award.

-120. 16 C.F.R. § 436.5(d).
+^{120.
+16} C.F.R. § 436.5(d).

-121. 16 C.F.R. pt.
+^{121.
+16} C.F.R. pt.
 436.